Batman: Year One: Development

-During the production of Crisis on Infinite Earths, Frank Miller was the writer of Marvel Comics' Daredevil where he finished his long run with the character in issue #191.
-He went on to work for DC and produced the influential four-issue limited series Batman: The Dark Knight Returns (1986).
-Dennis O'Neil who was the editor for Miller's run on Daredevil took over the duty as the regular writer with David Mazzucchelli as the artist.
-In 1985, Miller briefly returned to Marvel as the writer of Daredevil only for issue #219 while also fully committed himself into developing Dark Knight Returns.
-By the time the Daredevil series reached to issue #226 in 1986, Miller and Mazzucchelli collaborated for the first time due to O'Neil left Marvel to work for DC again.
-They collaborated again on the critically acclaimed seven issues #227-233 which eventually titled as Daredevil: Born Again in the collected edition.
-Mazzucchelli also departed from Marvel to pursue personal creative endeavour.

-The contract Miller signed to produce Dark Knight Returns also required him to write a revamped Batman origin story.
-Year One was originally conceived as a graphic novel.
-O'Neil, who had been asked to edit several issues of Batman, was friends with Miller and was able to learn of the story.
-Reflecting on poor sales of Batman, O'Neil caught Miller one day while on a walk in Los Angeles and convinced him and Mazzucchelli to serialize the story in the ongoing series.
+The contract Frank Miller signed to produce The Dark Knight Returns (1986) also required him to write a revamped Batman origin story.
+"Year One" was originally conceived as a graphic novel.
+Dennis O'Neil, who had been asked to edit several issues of Batman, was friends with Miller and learned of the story.
+Reflecting on poor sales of Batman, O'Neil caught Miller one day while on a walk in Los Angeles and convinced him and David Mazzucchelli to serialize the story in the ongoing series.
 Miller was initially reluctant; he felt this would be hard because he had to ensure the story stayed canonical to the DC Universe, something he did not have to worry about when writing Batman: The Dark Knight Returns.
 In addition, Miller's pacing would have to be altered because of ongoing series' relatively small page counts.
 O'Neil reasoned that Crisis on Infinite Earths had completely remade the DC Universe, so Miller would be able to have the same creative freedom that Dark Knight Returns provided.
 He also reassured Miller that he and Mazzucchelli "weren't going to lose anything" by serializing it.